tomoleary/tomoleary.github.io/_pages/research.md

 An analogous identification can be made with DPG* methods.
 However, DPG* methods are associated with the least-squares problem corresponding to the _underdetermined_ systems of equations.

-Currently, I am studying the properties of DPG* methods, including _a posteriori_ error estimation, superconvergence, and applications to special problems without uniqueness of solutions.
+Currently, I am studying the properties of DPG* methods, including _a posteriori_ error estimation, superconvergence, and applications to special problems lacking uniqueness of solutions.

 ###### Keith, B., Demkowicz, L., and Gopalakrishnan, J. (2017).
 DPG* Method. _ArXiv e-print arXiv:1710.05223 [math.NA]_ [[link](https://arxiv.org/abs/1710.05223)]

 ### Goal-oriented Methods

-Goal-oriented methods are tailored for accuracy in a specific output.
-Naturally, with goal-oriented methods, great efficiency improvements can be achieved when a globally high-quality solution is not necessary.
-Once the output is determined are many different ways to seek efficiency improvements.
-One way is through goal-oriented adaptive mesh refinement, which was I explored for non-symmetric functional setting through a new Petrov-Galerkin duality theory.

 <figure>
   <img src="/assets/images/ResearchGMR.png" alt="">
   <figcaption> (Far left) Manufactured solution with high gradient in the region colored red.
 (Center left) A region of interest (shaded light red) where the solution is declared to be of primary interest.
 (Center right) A goal-oriented adaptive mesh refinement pattern which seeks to minimize the numerical error in the region of interest.
 (Far right) Vast improvement in the efficiency across three new goal-oriented refinement strategies, shown in red, green, and blue, in comparison to a standard adaptive mesh refinement strategy, shown in black. </figcaption>
 </figure>

+Goal-oriented methods are tailored for accuracy in a specific output.
+Naturally, with goal-oriented methods, great efficiency improvements can be achieved when a globally high-quality solution is not necessary.
+Once the output is determined are many different ways to seek efficiency improvements.
+One way is through goal-oriented adaptive mesh refinement, which was I explored for non-symmetric functional setting through a new Petrov-Galerkin duality theory.

 ###### Keith, B., Vaziri Astaneh, A., and Demkowicz, L. (2017).
 Goal-oriented adaptive mesh refinement for non-symmetric functional settings. _ArXiv e-print arXiv:1711.01996 [math.NA]_ [[preprint](https://arxiv.org/abs/1711.01996)]